pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     16-231:  6 × 6 × 6 cube (216 colors): 16 + 36 × r + 6 × g + b (0 ≤ r, g, b ≤ 5)
     232-255:  grayscale from dark to light in 24 steps

-Some tests of replIt·Com choked unless we type our \e notation, extended from merely standard Python, as \x1B instead.
+Some tests at replIt choked unless we type our \e notation, extended from merely standard Python, as \x1B instead.
+I'd've guess that's impossible, but it fails there when I test it.
 I dunno why yet

     write '\x1B[m'
     # Plain Text, Uncolored